 The medium shot is useful when characters are conversing with each other.
-This medium shot is the one most commonly used shot types.
+This medium shot is the most commonly used shot types.

 This page from Phantoms’ Trail shows examples of long and medium shots.
 The first panel is an extreme long, the second panel is a long, the third is a medium, and the following are a variation of long and medium shots.
-It is common to start from a wider, long distance down to narrower shot.
+It is common to start from a wider, long distance down to a narrower shot.